IsaacBreen/embedit/README.md

 - `--max-log-tokens`: The maximum number of tokens to include in the commit message.
 - `--max-diff-tokens`: The maximum number of tokens to include in the diff.
 - `--max-output-tokens`: The maximum number of tokens to include in the OpenAI API output.
-- `--engine`: The OpenAI API engine to use.
+- `--model`: The OpenAI API model to use.
 - `--num-examples`: The number of examples to use.
 - `--use-builtin-examples`: Whether to use the built-in examples.
 - `--hint`: A hint to pass to the OpenAI API.